-Osang Gwon is an artist who endlessly indulges in the new formative structure and attempts experimental fusion of media rather than expressing representational figurative sculpture based on modeling.
-For significant years, Gwon had discovered and polished the grains of new stratum of sculpture within the various media and images, and thus introduced number of series throughout diverse variation of structure.
+Osang Gwon is an artist who endlessly indulges in the new formative structure and attempts an experimental fusion of media rather than expressing representational figurative sculpture based on modeling.
+For a significant number of years, Gwon has discovered and polished the grains of a new stratum of sculpture within the various media and images.
+Thus he has introduced a number of series throughout diverse variation of structure.
 Through the series of these processes, the artist relentlessly discharged serious questions and thoughts about the sculpture per se.
 The respective series New Structure and Relief presented in this exhibition, is also in the similar context.